BSS/OSS Academy

 What Looks Attractive

-"We will replace the entire BSS stack in one programme."
-This promises a clean break from legacy, a single vendor, and a unified architecture.
-Executives love it because it sounds decisive.
+"Replace the entire BSS stack in one programme."
+Promises a clean break, single vendor, unified architecture.

 What Breaks